vineelko/patina/docs/src/introduction.md

 This book assumes you already have the pre-requisite knowledge in regards to the [EDKII](https://github.com/tianocore/edk2) ecosystem, and the necessary tools already installed for building EDKII packages.

+Major features or changes are proposed through [RFCs](https://github.com/OpenDevicePartnership/uefi-dxe-core/issues/new?template=rfc.yml).

+The RFC template should be completed and included in a GitHub "RFC" issue as the content of the issue submission.
+It can be edited in place and refined over time based on feedback either given in the issue or pull requests.
+All updates must have an entry made in the change log describing what changed.
+The RFC issue should be linked to all relevant pull requests and discussions.
+The RFC issue should only be closed when the RFC is fully implemented and merged into the codebase or abandoned.

 ## Tools and Prerequisites

 Below are a list of tools that need to be installed before working with the contents of this book,